Infostrux-Solutions/snowflake-snowpro-core-study-notes/DataMovement/BulkLoading.md

   * `SKIP_FILE` - files with errors are skipped
   * `SKIP_FILE_<n>` - files with a `<n>` number of errors are skipped
   * `SKIP_FILE_<n>%` - files with a `<n>%` percentage of errors are skipped
   * `ABORT_STATEMENT` - abort the `COPY INTO` execution on any error encountered.
-Rows loaded prior to the error is reverted.
+Rows loaded prior to the error are reverted

 ## Validating a Data Load ##
 Data can be validated before loading with the `COPY INTO` option `VALIDATION_MODE` which can be set to: